Public Project

 Ongoing

-In the official narrative of Mexican origin, there persists a historical discourse of miscegenation that has been a narrative instrument of the state's racist policy of whitening.
-However, in contemporary times there are different collective efforts that have struggled to make visible the change of narrative about all the contributions that Afro-Mexicans made to the construction of the nation-state we know today, as well as to claim the rights of this population.
+In the official narrative of the Mexican identity origin, a historical discourse of mestizaje persists, which has been a narrative instrument of the racist policy of whitening of the state.
+However, in contemporary times there are different collective efforts that have struggled to make visible the change of narrative about all the contributions that Afro-Mexicans made for the construction of the nation-state we know today, as well as to claim the rights of this population.

 In this way, the project participates in the unraveling of invisibility and the reconstruction of Afro-Mexican history.
-We Were Always Here is an effort to amplify the legacy of the ancestors and their Afro-Mexican descendants.
+We were always here to amplify the legacy of our ancestors and their descendants.

 Chapter I